rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 The contract of a reactive collection distinguishes three types of events that occur while the producer pushes elements to the consumer:

-  * The first type, **OnNext**, is the carrier of every element you receive.
+  * The first type, **Next**, is the carrier of every element you receive.
 You can view it as a box with the element inside it.
-During the lifetime of a reactive collection, the producer will send 0 or more *OnNext* events to its consumer.
+During the lifetime of a reactive collection, the producer will send 0 or more *Next* events to its consumer.
-  * The second type of events is the **OnError** event.
+  * The second type of events is the **Error** event.
 This event signals that something went wrong in the collection.
-    An *OnError* event signals the sudden, exceptional 'death' of a reactive collection and after it no other event will or can ever occur!
-The *OnError* event carries the `Throwable` that caused its termination with it, so you can always see what caused this exceptional behavior and act accordingly.
+    An *Error* event signals the sudden, exceptional 'death' of a reactive collection and after it no other event will or can ever occur!
+The *Error* event carries the `Throwable` that caused its termination with it, so you can always see what caused this exceptional behavior and act accordingly.
   * Finally, the third type of event signals the normal and peaceful termination of a stream.
-Whenever the producer decides it will never send any *OnNext* events again, it will conclude the stream with an **OnCompleted** event.
+Whenever the producer decides it will never send any *Next* events again, it will conclude the stream with a **Completed** event.
 This is an empty event, it does not contain any value and can be considered as just a flag to signal to the consumer that no event will ever come after it.

-In practice the *OnCompleted* and *OnError* events are a signal for the consumer to stop listening to the stream.
+In practice the *Completed* and *Error* events are a signal for the consumer to stop listening to the stream.
 As no event will ever come after it, there is no need to continue observing the collection!

 Given these three types of events, we can derive an interface that the consumer has to obey to in order to observe the stream.
-It has to be able to accept each of these three events, `onNext`, `onError` and `onCompleted`.
+This interface consists of three event handlers, one for each type of event: `onNext`, `onError` and `onCompleted`.
 As the goal of this interface is observe a stream of events, it is called `Observer`.

 ```scala
 trait Observer[T] {